msinha251/mlzoomcamp-2022-capstone-project-2/README.md

 ## Test with streamlit app:
 `pipenv run streamlit run app.py` - this will run the streamlit app locally on port 8501.
+Access the streamlit app on `http://localhost:8501/` in your browser.
 ![streamlit-app](./readme_img/streamlit-app.png)